kreshuklab/predoc-course-2021/README.md

 Once you have PlantSeg installed can follow the instructions in the [documentation](https://kreshuklab.github.io/plant-seg/) to run PlantSeg through the napari plugin.
 You will once again load a pre-trained model and can explore the functionality of PlantSeg.
 I recommend using the `lightsheet_2D_unet_root_nuclei_ds1x` model

+## :exclamation: Conda Environment :exclamation:
+If you want to use conda environments for any of the stages of this practical you have a few options depending on your familiarity level.
+1. You know what a Conda environment is and are happy using them, go ahead no need to read more!!!
+2. You sort of know what a Conda environment is and want to install and set up your own.
+Hats off to you, give it a go its not that scary :ghost: :ghost:.
+I advise installing [mininforge](https://github.com/conda-forge/miniforge) you cane follow the instructions on their github and ask if you need help.
+3. What is a Conda???
+Isn't that a type of snake :snake:?
+Fear not I have set up some conda environments for you that you can use without installing anything by following the instructions below.
+  - For this to work you need to be logged into one of the VMs through [Jupyterhub](https://jupyterhub.embl.de/hub/spawn) or [BARD](https://bard.embl.de/).
+If you decide to use Jupyterhub then I recommend the `Image Analysis: Special Purpose Desktops`.
+  - Open a terminal, you should be in your home folder e.g. /home/username.
+  - To activate a Conda environment enter the following command into the terminal, replacing ENV_NAME with the desired environment name
+    `/g/kreshuk/talks/miniforge3/bin/conda activate ENV_NAME`
+    I have made a few environments for you to use, the general environment needed to run the notebook is named `predoc-challenge`.
+An environment to run PlantSeg is called `plant-seg`.
+An environment to run Cellpose is called
+  - Once your environment is activated you can run whatever commands are neccesary in that same terminal, as per the instructions of the tool you are investigating.
+  - To deactivate an environment, for example if you want to switch environments run the following command `/g/kreshuk/talks/miniforge3/bin/conda deactivate`

 ### 2. Cell boundary segmentation